alcasinoroyale/alcasinoroyale.github.io/_posts/2019-10-13-restful_routes_and_nested_resources.markdown

 It's also important to note that games#update is displayed twice with two different HTTP verbs PATCH and PUT.
 One of the first issues that I ran into while building renecades_gameroom was making sure that each game had a stable ID.
 This was crucial since I had attributes seeded in the database and one simple mistake could overwrite the entire object.
 If I wanted to only edit a single attribute of a game, I would use PATCH.
 While PUT gives the user more control, it's not always necessary to send all of the parameters through again.

-Moving forward to Nested Resources, this can become overwhelming when trying to differentiate routes.
-In Renecades Gameroom, I encountered multiple errors because either the stack level was too deep or the resources conflicted with each other.
-For example while users can create their own games, it's not necessary to include games as a nested resource of users.
+With Nested Resources, this can become overwhelming when you have more than a few and are trying to differentiate routes.
+In Renecades Gameroom, I encountered multiple errors from the start because either the stack level was too deep or the resources conflicted with each other.
+For example while users have the ability to create their own games, it's not necessary to include games as a nested resource of users.
 This is because categories, tokens, and reviews are also involved in the application.

 For example if User#1 wanted to write the second review for game#1 that belongs to category#1, but was also created by #User4.
 This would mean that the specific review route is category/1/game/1/review/2, but what happens to the user.
 Instead, I use the model relationships and foreign keys in order to list the attributes for that specific review.

-In this application, a game has a foreign key called creator_id that corresponds to the user.
-Since the game also belongs to a category described the model, it no longer becomes part of the URI pattern.
+Since a game has a foreign key called creator_id that corresponds to the user and the game also belongs to a category described the model, user and category no longer becomes part of the URI pattern.
 So now if I wanted to see the reviews for game#1, the route would be game/1/reviews.
-When I debug with binding.pry to make sure that the game still holds these attributes and keys, they are not affected.

 ![](https://i.imgur.com/ZfECfCQ.png)

 ![](https://i.imgur.com/FwxXGCP.png)

+When I debug with binding.pry to make sure that the game still holds these attributes and keys, they are not affected.